 Any claims of “certified organic” must be supported with documentation of certification.

-All farmers must carry and provide proof of liability insurance which shows coverage.
+All farmers must carry and provide proof of liability insurance which shows coverage and names Orting Valley Farmers Market as an Additional Insured.

 Reseller

 Products purchased from the grower to be sold to the consumer are considered to be “resold”, and signs must indicate origin and grower.
 Reselling is often necessary to provide the product variety that consumers request.
+Suggested: Resellers may not purchase and sell produce obtained from warehouses or other commercial enterprises.

 A reseller is expected to be the only stop between the grower and the consumer.